dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-iis-errors-reference.md

 * Confirm that the proper role is enabled.
 See [IIS Configuration](xref:host-and-deploy/iis/index#iis-configuration).

 * Check **Programs &amp; Features** and confirm that the **Microsoft ASP.NET Core Module** has been installed.
 If the **Microsoft ASP.NET Core Module** isn't present in the list of installed programs, install the module.
-See [Install the .NET Core Windows Server Hosting bundle](xref:host-and-deploy/iis/index#install-the-net-core-windows-server-hosting-bundle).
+See [Install the .NET Core Hosting Bundle](xref:host-and-deploy/iis/index#install-the-net-core-hosting-bundle).

 * Make sure that the **Application Pool** > **Process Model** > **Identity** is set to **ApplicationPoolIdentity** or the custom identity has the correct permissions to access the app's deployment folder.

-## Incorrect processPath, missing PATH variable, hosting bundle not installed, system/IIS not restarted, VC++ Redistributable not installed, or dotnet.exe access violation
+## Incorrect processPath, missing PATH variable, Hosting Bundle not installed, system/IIS not restarted, VC++ Redistributable not installed, or dotnet.exe access violation

 * **Browser:** HTTP Error 502.5 - Process Failure